EFWob/RetroRadio/README.md

 The 'tricky' part is the switching the user (and hence the channel assignment).
 I use a separate (NVS)-entry to store the commands list to be executed if switching between users.
 That way, the same sequence can be re-used later if the switch is happening by another input event.
-By my convention, I use '$' sign as starting character for NVS-Keys that store constants for later use:
+(By my convention, I use the ':' as starting character for NVS-Keys that store for later execution.)
 ```
 :user1 = channels=0,1,2,3,4,5,6,7,10;channel=1;volume=70
 :user2 = channels=1,2,10,11,12,13,14,15,16;channel=1;
 ```
-So if that commands are executed, for both users different presets would be assigned to Channel1 to Channel9, but in both cases the preset referenced by Channel1 would be tuned to (i. e. _preset_00_ for _:user1_ and _preset_1_ for _:user2_).
+So if these command sequences are executed, for both users different presets would be assigned to Channel1 to Channel9, but in both cases the preset referenced by Channel1 would be tuned to (i. e. _preset_00_ for _:user1_ and _preset_1_ for _:user2_).
 For _:user1_ the volume would also be set to 70 (but will stay at current value if switching to _:user2_).